28 Captivating ADHD Statistics to Get Your Full Attention

 - Combined type (both are equally dominant – the most common type)

 Interestingly, a child may be diagnosed with one of these only to later exhibit behavior of another type.

-Is ADHD more common in one ethnicity?
-Yes, but the differences in percentages are slight.
-For example, a study which collected ADHD race statistics among kids aged 2 to 17 showed that black children are most challenged, followed by non-Hispanic/Latino (9.1%), and white peers (8.4%).
+A study which collected race statistics among kids aged 3 to 17 showed that black children are most challenged, followed by white peers (15%), and non-Hispanic/Latino (12%).

 ADHD in Children Statistics

-About 6.1 million kids age between 4 and 17 are diagnosed with some kind of attention deficit hyperactivity disorder.
-Compared to 2003 statistics, this rate of ADHD in kids were spotted in teenagers that make 13.6%, while the lowest rates of 2.4% belong to the youngest population (2-5 years).
+About 6.1 million kids between the ages of 2 and 17 are diagnosed with some kind of attention deficit hyperactivity disorder.
+The highest rates of ADHD in kids were spotted in teenagers that make 13.6%, while the lowest rates of 2.4% belong to the youngest population (2-5 years).